Red Hot Cyber

 Tara Lie

-Cyber Security analyst from Perth, Western Australia, focused on governance, risk quantification and compliance.
+Cyber Security manager from Perth, Western Australia, focused on governance, risk quantification and compliance.
 Graduate of cyber security and pure mathematics, with a second-major in Italian Studies.
-Tara has earned a Master's degree in Cyber Security, and has a great passion for quantum-preparedness.
+Tara has earned a Master's degree in Cyber Security, and is pursuing her PhD researching cyber security in the post-quantum era.